Timothy-Pulliam/CentOS7_kickstart/README.md

 A General Kickstart File used to speed up and standardize my Redhat distro installs.
 =======
 # CIS_Kickstart
-The following repo contains the scripts and files necessary to kickstart a CentOS 7 system which conforms to the CIS specification.
-The specification can be found at the link below
+The following repo contains the scripts and files necessary to kickstart a CentOS 7 system.
+I hope to eventually make the installation conform to CIS security standards.

 https://benchmarks.cisecurity.org/downloads/show-single/?file=rhel7.210